This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Ashwagandha Benefits for the Brain, Thyroid, Muscles & More

-Ashwagandha is an herb that has been used for more than 2,500 years and has been extensively researched (used in over 200 studies) for its potential thyroid-modulating, neuroprotective, anti-anxiety and anti-inflammatory properties.
+Ashwagandha is an herb that has been used for more than 2,500 years and has been extensively researched for its potential thyroid-modulating, neuroprotective, anti-anxiety and anti-inflammatory properties.
+Those aren’t the only ashwagandha benefits that have been studied either.

 Like all adaptogenic herbs, it helps the body maintain homeostasis, even in moments of emotional or physical stress.
 In Ayurveda, it’s characterized as a “rasayana,” which means that it’s used to support physical and mental health, defend the body against disease and damaging environmental factors, and slow the aging process.

-Research published in the International Journal of Home Science indicates that 1,000 milligrams of dehydrated ashwagandha root powder contains the following:
+Research published in the International Journal of Home Science has indicated that 1,000 milligrams of dehydrated ashwagandha root powder contains the following:

 - 2.5 calories